Salvation – Saved From and Saved For

 …that they may receive forgiveness of sins and an inheritance among those who have been sanctified by faith in Me (Acts 26:18).

-The New Testament also reveals God’s greater purpose – not only being God’s people but that we would, to His praise and glory, become a Bride for His Son – the Church.
+The New Testament also reveals God’s greater purpose – not only being God’s people but that we would for His glory become a Bride for His Son – the Church.

 That He might present to Himself the church in all her glory, having no spot or wrinkle or any such thing; but that she would be holy and blameless (Ephesians 5:27).